 On some occasions, the background programs and their respective processes can slow down or even prevent an update.
 So, try tweaking out your services and startup to prevent possible conflict.

 - Press Windows Key + R and enter msconfig.
 Now click OK or press Enter.

-- Go to Services tab and check Hide all Microsoft services box.
+- Go to the Services tab and check the Hide all Microsoft services box.
 Then click Disable All and click Apply.

-- Go to Startup tab and choose Open Task Manager.
+- Go to the Startup tab and choose Open Task Manager.